-Violation Type Explanation, Health Effects Time Period Corrective Actions Late Reporting MRDL Quarterly Report to ADEQ 1Q2022 Report submitted Late Reporting MRDL Quarterly Report to ADEQ 3Q2022 Report submitted Late Reporting RTCR Report to ADEQ submitted 11/2022 Report submitted
+Violation Type Explanation, Health Effects Time Period Corrective Actions Late Reporting Month of September RTCR Report to ADEQ Submitted late 3Q2024 Report submitted

 NOTE: Data presented in the tables above are from the most recent testing done in accordance with applicable regulations.
 Some constituents are monitored less frequently than once per year because either their concentrations do not change frequently, or they are not likely to be detected.
 Therefore, some of the water quality testing data contained herein, although representative, may be more than one year old.
 The EPA requires monitoring of over 80 drinking water contaminants.
 Those listed above are the only contaminants detected in your drinking water.
 For a complete list of all contaminants monitored please contact ADEQ.